alek/bleep/README.md

 ## Installation

 Getting started with bleep.live should be fairly straightforward.
 All you need is node.js running on your computer.

+Bleep.live works best with a MIDI controller, but the easiest way to get started is in a "virtual midi" mode:

 ```
 node bin/www --virtualmidi